Table of contents

 - For online and remote payments, the fee is 2.2% per transaction.

-- The core POS software is free to use, and hardware is as low as $65.
+- The core POS software is free to use, and the hardware costs as little as $65.
 No setup, lock-in or hidden fees – you only pay when you take a payment.

 Whether you need in-person, remote or online payment processing, Square’s transparent pricing means you know exactly what you’re paying.
 Unlike other payment processors, you don’t need a separate merchant account with Square.
 All the tools you need for credit card processing and merchant services are in one platform – simplifying how you manage your payments and business.

-At the end of the day, making it easy for customers to pay means more sales, smoother operations and a better overall experience.
+Businesses that make it easy for customers to pay mean more sales, smoother operations and a better overall experience.
 If you’re ready to start taking credit card payments, Square makes it simple with affordable, secure and user-friendly solutions.